 - Ideally, water in the early morning (no later than 9 am) to avoid water evaporation though watering at night is far more practical for most of us ( the down-side being that you promote more disease and mildew as the plant surface stays moist for longer.)
 As well, use water you would normally put down the drain in the house to water plants outside (i.e. from drinking glasses, cooking etc.)

 - If you really hate the hassle of watering but love flowers, invest in ones that are drought resistant.
-Here is a list of plants that can withstand dry conditions. http://gardening.about.com/od/gardendesign/a/Xeriscaping_3.htm
+Check here for a listing of plants that can withstand dry conditions. http://gardening.about.com/od/gardendesign/a/Xeriscaping_3.htm

 - Last but not least, try and invest in a rain barrel for the times when we do get rain.
 Sudden downpours (as opposed to gentle continuous rain) result in most of the water running off the surface of the ground which is of no use to your garden.
 But a rain barrel will fill up quickly especially if positioned properly near the roof eaves.
 So those of you in parts of Canada that are experiencing cooler, wetter weather, cheer up.
 At least your gardens look lush and your plants are happy!
 If any of you have any watering tips of your own, please share them with us.
 I’m off to practice my rain dance!